AppleButterJam/Introduction-to-Apple-Butter/How To Contribute.md

 1. Flag an issue
 2. Edit a guide
-3. Start a new guide.
+3. Start a new guide

 To flag an issue - a problem, inaccuracy, question, etc., or a guide that should exist, but doesn't yet - click on the Issues icon to the right.
 It's a circle with an exclamation mark inside.
 If no one has raised it already, click Create a New Issue and follow the prompts to describe your issue and where we can find it.
 Thanks!